EducationalTestingService/rsmtool/doc/tutorial.rst

 1. Make sure your data is split into a training set and a held-out evaluation set.
 You will need two ``.csv`` files containing the feature values: one for each set.
 2. Create an :ref:`experiment configuration file <config_file_rsmtool>` describing the modeling experiment you would like to run.
 3. Run that configuration file with :ref:`rsmtool <usage_rsmtool>` and generate the experiment HTML report as well as the :ref:`intermediate CSV files <intermediate_files_rsmtool>`.
-4. Examine HTML report to check various aspects of model performance.
+4. Examine the HTML report to check various aspects of model performance.

 Note that the above workflow does not use the customization features of RSMTool, e.g., :ref:`choosing which sections to include in the report <general_sections_rsmtool>` or :ref:`adding custom analyses sections <custom_notebooks>` etc. However, we will stick with this workflow for our tutorial since it is likely to be the most common use case.